adamcath/ads/README.md

 # Overview

 Microservices are great, but running them on your dev box is annoying.
-Each one has its own commands to start and stop, check status...and how are you supposed to know where the logs are?
+Each one has its own commands to start and stop, check status - and how are you supposed to know where the logs are?

-ads addresses this problem by requiring each participating service to expose a simple uniform interface for the most common commands: start, stop, status, and log locations.
+ads fixes this by requiring each participating service to expose a simple uniform interface for the most common commands: start, stop, status, and log locations.

 To use ads, drop a file called `ads.yml` in each service's directory:

 ```
-description:
-    Web service that turns your ordinary app into badass rockstart tech.

 start_cmd:
     gradle run > obscure/logs/dir/out &
-    # ads can be used with any build system -- it's just bash
+    # ads can be used with any build system - cmds are just bash

 stop_cmd:
     pgrep -f ninja-service | xargs kill -9